-In determining whether services for substance abuse treatment are medically necessary, Premera Blue Cross Blue Shield of Alaska will use the current edition of the Patient Placement Criteria for the Treatment of Substance-Related Disorders as published by the American Society of Addiction Medicine.
+In determining whether services for substance use disorder are medically necessary, Premera Blue Cross Blue Shield of Alaska will use the current edition of the Patient Placement Criteria for the Treatment of Substance-Related Disorders as published by the American Society of Addiction Medicine.

-- Alcohol or drug use or abuse that does not meet the definition of substance abuse as stated in Definitions. - Halfway houses, guarterway houses, recovery houses, and other sober living residences
+- Alcohol or drug use or abuse that does not meet the definition of substance use disorder as stated in Definitions. - Halfway houses, quarterway houses, recovery houses, and other sober living residences